 Bernard John Hayhoe, Baron Hayhoe1

 M, #191381, b.
-8 August 1925
+8 August 1925, d.
+7 September 2013

 Bernard John Hayhoe, Baron Hayhoe also went by the nick-name of Barny.1 He was an apprentice with the Ministry of Supply between 1941 and 1944.2 He was with the Armaments Design Department between 1944 and 1954.2 He was with the Inspectorate of Armaments between 1954 and 1963.2 He was Head of Research Section, CRD between 1965 and 1970.2 He held the office of Member of Parliament (M.P.)
 (Conservative) for Heston and Isleworth between 1970 and 1974.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for Hounslow Brentford and Isleworth between 1974 and 1992.2 He held the office of Minister of State, CSD in 1981.2 He held the office of Minister of State, Treasury between 1981 and 1985.2 He was invested as a Privy Counsellor (P.C.) in 1985.2 He was created Baron Hayhoe, of Isleworth in the London Borough of Hounslow [U.K. Life Peer] on 21 August 1992.1
+(Conservative) for Hounslow Brentford and Isleworth between 1974 and 1992.2 He held the office of Minister of State, CSD in 1981.2 He held the office of Minister of State, Treasury between 1981 and 1985.2 He was appointed Privy Counsellor (P.C.) in 1985.2 He was created Baron Hayhoe, of Isleworth in the London Borough of Hounslow [U.K. Life Peer] on 21 August 1992.1

 Citations